cairthenn/Redirect/README.md

 ### Why can I add more than one target option to a single action?

 The final target is selected based on a priority system from top to bottom.
-Once a match is made, that target will be used and anything below it will be ignore.
+Once a match is made, that target will be used and anything below it will be ignored.
 If no match is made, the default target for the action will be attempted.

 ### What actions are supported?